kylecreate/100DaysOfCode/r2-log.md

   * None

   ### New thing(s) learned:
-  * I learned more about Arrays, for loops, creating an array based loop, and how to return and gerenate random numbers in a function.
+  * I learned more about Arrays, for loops, creating an array based loop, and how to return and generate random numbers in a function.

   ### Thoughts:
   * Everything is slowly starting to make sense for me.